turing-db/turing-bench/README.md

 Example usage:

-`./turing-bench --load "reactome" --query "samples/str-prop-multihop.cypher" --runs 100 --per-query`
+`./turing-bench --load "reactome" --query "str-prop-multihop.cypher" --runs 100 --per-query`

 This will run the queries in `samples/str-prop-multihop.cypher` against the `reactome` database, running each query `100` times, and reporting the stats for each individual query.

->[!note] Specific URLs with the `--url` flag
-> You may specify any URL and port with a running TuringDB server using the `--url` or `-u` options.
+You may specify any URL and port with a running TuringDB server using the `--url` or `-u` options.
 If left unspecified, `turing-bench` assumes there is a TuringDB server running locally, and attempts to query `http://127.0.0.1:6666`.

 ## Example Query Files
 Example query files are provided in `samples/<db>`, where `<db>` is the database intended to be queried against.